Background and purpose

 The Foundation’s main activity is to secure pension commitments for entities in the Nordea Group.
 For this purpose, the Foundation manages a portfolio of assets with the aim to generate a good and stable return over the medium to long term, given that the pension commitments secured by the Foundation run for a long time.
 The Foundation’s risk profile does not leave room for investments or activities which would jeopardize the Foundation’s ability to maintain its long-term investment strategy.

-In light of the above, the remuneration principles adopted by the Foundation shall ensure that remuneration is paid in reasonable amounts, that predominantly fixed remuneration is used and that variable remuneration is paid only if deemed appropriate in order to secure a proper implementation of the Foundation’s investment strategy.
+In light of the above, the remuneration principles adopted by the Foundation shall ensure that remuneration is paid in reasonable amounts, that predominantly fixed remuneration is used, that variable remuneration is paid only if deemed appropriate in order to secure a proper implementation of the Foundation’s investment strategy, and that sound and effective risk management with respect to sustainability risks is promoted.
+Variable remuneration may not incentivise risk-taking, which is excessive in light of the Foundation’s investment strategy, or with respect to sustainability risks, or which create a conflict of interest in relation to the Foundation or persons whose pension benefits are secured through the Foundation.

 The foundation has no employees and no salaries are paid.